acolijn/geant4-simulation/docs/source/simulation.rst

 Geometry Editor Integration
 -------------------------

-Get4 now integrates with a web-based geometry editor that allows you to:
+The simulation integrates with a web-based geometry editor that allows you to:

 - Create and edit detector geometries visually
 - Export geometry configurations as JSON files